South Africa

 • Intergovernmental Fintech Working Group (IFWG): In collaboration with the SARB, the IFWG launched the Innovation Hub in 2020 to support fintech experimentation and innovation, including open banking initiatives.
 The hub provides a platform for testing new financial products and services in a controlled environment.

 • Financial Institutions: Several of South Africa’s largest banks have embraced open banking.
 Nedbank and Investec were early adopters, launching API marketplaces and collaborating with fintechs.
-Other key players include Capitec, FNB, and Standard Bank, which have integrated open banking practices into their digital services.
+Other key players include Capitec, FNB, and Standard Bank, which have integrated data sharing practices into their digital services.
 Products like Capitec Pay and Nedbank’s API Marketplace highlight the industry’s commitment to open banking principles.

 • Fintech Companies: South Africa has a vibrant fintech ecosystem, with companies like Stitch, Ozow, and Spot Money offering services based on open banking principles.
 These fintechs are driving innovation by using customer data to create personalized financial products and seamless payment solutions.